M3t0r/tpl/docs/manpage.rst

 Options
 -------

 The order of data source options is important.
-See :ref:`data-merging` for more information.
+See the :ref:`data-merging` section for more information.

 .. option:: -h, --help